varnish/Varnish-Book/varnish_book.rst

         sacrifice performance or simplicity for the sake of niche use-cases that can easily be solved by other means -- like using a 64-bit OS.

+..
+TODO for the author: Sub-subtitles do not start in a new page
+.. raw: pageBreak does not work because the script util/strip-class.gawk ignores .. container: handout
+..
+The solution should not be to make sub-subtitles into subtitles, but to find the way to break the page.

 How objects are stored
 ......................